Hypercubed/grunion/README.md

 ## Why Grunion?

-* Sometimes you want to run multiple commands in separate processes.
+* Sometimes you want to run multiple scripts in separate processes.
 * node, babel-node only run one file at a time.
-* tape, blue-tap run globs of files in a single process.
+* tape and blue-tap run globs of files in a single process.
 * AVA is not a generic runner.

 ## Features